rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 # Lessons Learned
 - When you don't need specific dependencies, it's better to use **BashOperator** or **PythonOperator**
-- When your tasks need specific dependencies, it's better to use **KubernetesOperator**.
+- On the other hand, when your tasks need specific dependencies, it's better to use **KubernetesOperator**.
 - In addition, SubDAGs are useful when you need to repeat a series of tasks for each S3 file.
 However, you need to ensure that you control the size of the queue.